Tyler Cloyd: Somerset Patriots (second stint)

 On April 9, 2019, Cloyd signed with the Somerset Patriots of the Atlantic League of Professional Baseball.

 Seattle Mariners (second stint)

-On April 19, his contract was purchased by the Seattle Mariners, and he was assigned to the Triple-A Tacoma Rainiers.
-Cloyd was released on July 15, 2019.
+On April 19, 2019, Cloyd's contract was purchased by the Seattle Mariners, and he was assigned to the Triple-A Tacoma Rainiers.
+In 15 games (13 starts) for the Rainiers, he compiled a 2–8 record and 7.43 ERA with 69 strikeouts across 66 2/3 innings pitched.
+Cloyd was released by the Mariners organization on July 15.

 Somerset Patriots (third stint)

 On July 21, 2019, Cloyd signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
-He became a free agent following the season.
+In 15 appearances (seven starts) for Somerset, he posted a 1-3 record and 3.48 ERA with 39 strikeouts and two saves across 44 innings of work.
+Cloyd became a free agent following the season.

 On February 19, 2020, Cloyd signed with the Sioux City Explorers of the American Association of Independent Professional Baseball.
 However, the team was not selected by the league to compete in the condensed 2020 season due to the COVID-19 pandemic.
 Cloyd was not chosen by another team in the dispersal draft, and therefore became a free agent.

 Personal life

 Cloyd is a native of Bellevue, Nebraska.
-He and his wife Tonya married in 2010 and have three children (two daughters and a son).
+He and his wife Tonya married in 2010 and have four children (two daughters and two sons).